hitoshi-watase/sercrod/docs/reference/directives/each.md

 #### Parent access

-`*each` does not introduce a separate parent object, but parent data remain available through the normal Nablla scope model:
+`*each` does not introduce a separate parent object, but parent data remain available through the normal Sercrod scope model:

 - You can access outer data through whatever names you used in `data` (for example `items`, `state`, `config`).
 - You can access the root data with `$root`.
-- You can access the nearest ancestor Nablla host’s data with `$parent`.
+- You can access the nearest ancestor Sercrod host’s data with `$parent`.

 The only additional names introduced by `*each` are the loop variables themselves.